 In earlier days, television was the only medium of receiving multimedia entertainment.
 TVs were the only source for watching movies, news, sports, music, etc. But today we can watch each of these things on our phones and also outside our house.
 All these have become possible for the rise in streaming services.

 However, with the introduction of smart TVs, you can access these services on your TV with the help of streaming devices.
 Among the streaming devices in the market, the best ones are Chromecast and Roku.
 Many of you may be facing difficulty in choosing between the two.
 So, to make your work easier, I will be discussing the difference between Chromecast and Roku in this article.

 As I said earlier that both of them are good.
 Both of them have features which are better than the other and also some common features as well.
 So, let’s start with the common features first.

 These features make them the best streaming device out there.

-Chromecast and Roku, both are capable of offering very good quality of HD videos.
+Chromecast and Roku, both are capable of offering very good quality HD videos.
 You can connect them to your TV set with the HDMI cable and then connecting the device with your Wi-Fi network of the house.
 The bandwidth of the internet also plays a very important part in this.
 If the bandwidth provided by your internet provider is sufficient enough to handle HD videos, you will face no problem.

 The basic models of both the Chromecast and Roku can support the standard streaming in HD.
-However, if you have a 4K TV set, then you will need something more to take the full advantage of your TV.
+However, if you have a 4K TV set, then you will need something more to take full advantage of your TV.
 Both of them are capable of delivering that too.

 Apps For Mobiles